-These Are The 10 Most Liberal Cities In Kentucky For 2019
+The 10 Most Liberal Cities In Kentucky For 2025

-In order to do so, we turned our sites on measuring how each city in Kentucky with populations greater than 5,000 voted and contributed to political campaigns in the past several years.
-The cities with the highest percentage of voters who voted Democrat and gave the most to liberals where named the most liberal cities in the state.
+To do so, we analyzed how the people in each city in Kentucky with a population greater than 5,000 voted during the last presidential election.
+The cities with the highest percentage of voters who voted Democrat were named the most liberal cities in the state.

 If you’re wondering, London is the most conservative city in Kentucky of all those we measured.

-And to be clear, we didn’t form this list based on our own biases — we relied on the cold hard data.
+And to be clear, we didn’t form this list based on our biases — we relied on the cold hard data.
 For more on how we ran the numbers, keep on reading.
-Then we’ll take a closer look at each of our top 10 most liberal cities in Kentucky.
+Then, we’ll take a closer look at each of our top 10 most liberal cities in Kentucky.

-And if you already knew these places were liberal, check out some more reading about Kentucky and the most lberal places in the country:
+And if you already knew these places were liberal, check out some more reading about Kentucky and the most liberal places in the country:

-The 10 Most liberal Places In Kentucky For 2019
+The 10 Most Liberal Places In Kentucky For 2025

 Shively, KY